The Sensor class methods for computing phase, incidence, and emission angle are all incorrect except for spheres.

 Note: Truth will be hand calculated.

-#8 Updated by Jean Backer almost 2 years ago
+#8 Updated by Jean Backer about 2 years ago

 The EllipsoidShape class now exists and has methods calculateDefaultNormal(), calculateSurfaceNormal() and calculateLocalNormal().